 We measured ambient noise levels on flight decks and the noise exposures of flight crew from their headsets in each type of aircraft in the British Airways fleet.
 The measurements were carried out using a manikin, or artificial head and torso, during normal scheduled flights to Europe, the USA and Canada.
 The potential benefits of Active Noise Reduction headsets were demonstrated in flight and the airline re-equipped with new headsets.
 From April 2006 the Control of Noise at Work Regulations 2005 apply in aircraft flying over British soil, and airlines will need to carry out a risk assessment for cabin and flight crew.

-on the flight deck.
-349 - 352, Proceedings of Internoise 96 (Dr Bagshaw is Head of Occupational
+and communications on the flight deck.
+349 - 352, Proceedings of Internoise 96

 - M Bagshaw and M C Lower, 2002; Hearing loss on the flight deck - origin and remedy.
 The Aeronautical Journal, 106(1059), 277-289.